ibericode/mailchimp-for-wordpress/readme.txt

 **Fixes**

-- Groupings not being sent to MailChimp
+- Groupings not being sent to Mailchimp
 - Issue when using more than one `{data_xx}` replacement

 **Improvements**